FAQ

 Can I cancel Pro at any time?

 Yes.
-Cancel from the Pro button in the app header — it takes you straight to your billing portal.
+Tap the gold star Pro badge in the top right of your collection.
+That opens the Stripe billing portal where you can cancel in one click.
 You keep Pro access until the end of your current billing period.
+Questions: hugo@waxtracker.app.

 I'm a serious collector.
 Is Pro worth it?